isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Direct School Admission Exercise.md

 | -------- | -------- | -------- |
 | **DSA/  Art**     |Art | -    Participation and achievements in, competitions and exhibitions.<br>-   Consistent academic performance for P5 overall and P6 Mid-Year Examination, or its equivalent.<br>   Preferably represented their primary schools in Singapore Youth Festival (SYF) Art Exhibition.<br>-   An existing E-portfolio may be requested from all applicants for shortlisting purpose with enough notice given.
 E-portfolio should include 8-10 pieces of original artworks done in varying media by the applicant.<br><br>**\*An existing E-portfolio may be requested from applicants for shortlisting purposes with enough notice given.
 An E-portfolio should include 8-10 pieces of original artworks done in varying media by the applicant** |

 Prospective students who are enrolled via DSA Visual Arts will have Visual Arts Club as their CCA.
-They will be offered Enhanced Art Programme (EAP) at Upper Sec, taking Art as an O-Level subject.
+They will be offered [Enhanced Art Programme](https://sites.google.com/moe.edu.sg/unitquelyncart/ncart-talent-development/enhanced-art-programme-eap) at Upper Sec, taking Art as an O-Level subject.

 **[For more information on Visual Arts click here.](/co-curricular-activities/Clubs-and-Societies/Visual-Arts-Club/)**